-On the seat of a Technical Director 2.0: Looking for a reinforcement based on the profile of a former club star
+On the seat of a Technical Director 2.0: Finding a club star

 In our ‘On the seat of a Technical Director’ blog, we described how you can validate received tips within a few clicks.
 In this edition, we will add one (Datascouting) step to this process; validating a tip with the use of our ‘ Similar to’ feature, the Player Roles and our Contribution Rating model.
 In this fictive case we takeover at Spartak Moscow and act as their Technical Director (TD).

 First of all, as a TD it is key to have a clear view of the current performance and development of your team.
 Some of the reinforcements will have a direct impact while others will be attracted and given the time to develop themselves towards the level of a regular starter.

 When using the Shadow Team functionality in our platform, you can see the current level and potential level of your team, benchmarked against the level of your preference (top, middle top, middle bottom and bottom).
 Let’s see what the status of Spartak Moscow is compared to the middle top of the Russian Premjer Liga:

 As you can see there are several positions where Spartak Moscow has players that are, based on their current SciSkill, below the level that playing in the sub-top of the Russian league requires.
 Looking at the potential level, based on the SciSkill Potential, we can see that Spartak Moscow has almost every position covered for the future.